| |

 ¤

-In the late '70s the "Gerard A. Heineken" was the largest balloon in the world, and sported this 2-story basket (yes, that's Don Cameron on the upper deck (right).
+In the mid-'70s the "Gerard A. Heineken" was the largest balloon in the world, and sported this 2-story basket (yes, that's Don Cameron on the upper deck, right).

 It's hardly difficult to find pictures of Golli III on the web, but the first shape balloon (1976) does bear mention (Here's another angle).